Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

 Elizabeth South is a smaller community of 2,933 — about 79% of the South Australia suburb median (3,699) — so investors should factor in the narrower buyer pool and longer average time-on-market.
 Elizabeth South's median household income of $40,248/year is 50% below the South Australia suburb median ($80,964) — this is an affordability play where returns lean on yield and patient capital growth rather than demographic premium.
-Median weekly rent of $220 equates to $953/month — about 110% of the median mortgage repayment of $867/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+Median rent of $480/week (as at Jan–Mar 2026, Consumer & Business Services (SA)) equates to roughly $2,080/month — about 240% of the $867/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 21 km from Adelaide places Elizabeth South in the middle commuter belt, close enough for daily trips by car or rail but at a materially lower price point than inner suburbs.
 Only 38% of dwellings are separate houses (vs 73% state median), so this is a unit-heavy market where body-corporate decisions and strata supply meaningfully shape investor returns.

 This suburb suits long-term investors due to steady population growth and affordable entry prices.
 Look for established streets close to schools and shops rather than raw new-estate land.
-Local rents consume roughly 28% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 28% of household income — a dated but useful sanity check on tenant affordability.

 How Elizabeth South stacks up against the median of all South Australia suburbs in our dataset.
 Positive values mean Elizabeth South sits above the state median; negative means below.